Midjourney/prompt: "trophy with a sad face, watercolor style"

 I have a pet project I'm working on.
 It is now operational.
 However, it would be better for me to have a clearer hypothesis for success or failure.

-Nan Hutton about 1 year ago
+Nan Hutton over 1 year ago

 Well said.
 My takeaway..."make sure that there’s a well-defined distinction between success and failure.
 Don't fall in the messy middle."

-Kirill So about 1 year ago
+Kirill So over 1 year ago

 What is not mentioned here is the proportion of risk that is associated with big bets and hence the fact that "high success" comes with a 90% failure rate (incl.
 VC portfolio).
 So for most of us humans, mediocre success is good enough.